Code-Institute-Submissions/Odimac84-Project5_FebResub/README.md

 ### Media

 -   Icon for "No photo available" image from [Flat Icons](https://www.flaticon.com/authors/flat-icons)
--   Information for the fixture files are picked up from BestBuy US and Amazon using stock pictures from the manufactors
+-   Information for the fixture files are picked up from BestBuy US and Amazon using stock pictures from the manufactors, these are ok to use for educational purpose.

 ### Acknowledgements

--   This site is meant for educational use.
+-   This site is meant for educational use only.
 -   [Felipe Alarcon](https://github.com/fandressouza) for his helpful feedback and advice, and constant availability as a mentor
 -   Thanks to [Hampus Nilsson](https://github.com/Knasten) for both the help along the way and for the exchange of information, aswell as the good work on building the fixture files together.
--
+-  And last but not least thank you to CI for the best Walkthrough project off the entire course.